 I made it my mission to learn everything I could about tree climbing and cats.
 I found excellent tree climbing training and set about practicing climbing every chance I had.
 I practiced climbing for about a year, all the time refining my techniques.
 I assembled all the tools I would need, not only for climbing but for rescuing the cat as well.
 When I felt I was ready, I notified the local Animal Control office that I was available for cat-in-tree rescues.
 I had been told earlier that they received, on average, 50 calls per year for cat rescues, and they would be happy to refer those callers to me.
 In the meantime, the guy who rescued my neighborhood cat moved out of state and was obviously no longer available for rescues here.
 That left me as the only cat rescuer in this area as far as I know.
 If there are any others out there, please let me know.

-While I spent my entire working career in the field of Information Technology, my college degrees are in Music.
+While I spent my entire working career in the field of information technology, my college degrees, including a PhD, are in music.
 I even used to be a decent piano player long ago, though I hardly play anymore.
 I took up hobbies in photography and woodworking and built some of the furniture in my home.
 I am a nature lover and animal lover and have worked with a local organization to trap, neuter and return (TNR) feral cats in our area.

 You will notice that I do not have a PhD in Catology, so you should approach anything I say here with the same degree of skepticism that you should with any other person, expert or otherwise.
 I don’t have any credentials to claim any authority on the subject of cats in trees other than my own experience, research, curiosity and passion.
 I am a natural skeptic, and I try not to accept statements as facts until I have weighed them in my own mind, and you should do the same here.
 If you find any errors of fact or logic or even grammar and spelling, please let me know.
 I am always eager to learn where I am wrong and to correct my mistakes accordingly.
 My intent here is to be truthful, realistic and trustworthy.